PretendoNetwork/website/docs/en_US/install/wiiu.md

 Don't go looking for it. *It doesn't exist.* Pretendo Network IDs cannot have emails confirmed at this time.

 You've now created and started using a Pretendo Network ID!
+Keep scrolling past this section to learn about how to install Juxtaposition and restore the functionality of the YouTube app.

 ### Website
 Go to the account login page [here](/account) and click `Don't have an account?` to register.